sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 - Lock Wallpaper = Windows Clouds Blue Default.
 Doesn't matter much.
 - Turn Off Notifications on Lock screen.
 - Lock Screen free from widgets.
-- Taskbar should contain pins every everyday use program.
+- Taskbar should be empty, no pins, just opened apps.
 - Desktop should contain almost every possible app shortcut.
 Align Automatically and use small icons.
-- Taskbar should contain apps pins, search bar, task view button, no widgets, and always combine icons.
+- Taskbar should contain opened apps, search bar, task view button, no widgets, and always combine icons.
 - Start should not show any recommendation, notification, etc.. just apps and only mostly used apps.
 - Start should have only 1 pin item and that it cmd.
 - Alt + Tab should work with applications not with their tabs.